Auth Providers

 When launching Obot for the first time, the server will print a randomly generated bootstrap token to the console.

-When installing via Helm, this token is saved inside a kubernetes secret <helm install name>-config
+When installing via Helm, this token is saved inside a kubernetes secret <helm install name>-config.

 This token can be used to authenticate as an admin user in the UI.
 You will then be able to configure authentication providers.
 Once you have configured at least one authentication provider, and have granted admin access to at least one user, the bootstrap token will no longer be valid.

-environment variable to provide a specific value for the token,
+You can use the OBOT_BOOTSTRAP_TOKEN environment variable to provide a specific value for the token,

 rather than having one generated for you.
 If you do this, the value will not be printed to the console.